ddeleon267/ddeleon267.github.io/_posts/2017-12-20-my_sinatra_app_part_ii_routine_addict.markdown

 *get ‘/logout’*

-This action does not render a separate logout view, but instead clears the session hash to “logout” the user and then redirects to the main application index page.
+This action does not render a separate logout view, but instead clears the session hash to “log out” the user and then redirects to the main application index page.

-**N.B.** This controller does not currently allow for a user to delete herself, in part because it did not occur to me to create this action!
-I think it would be worth implementing in the future, though.
-I do have to think about this some more, as I'm not sure what (if any) bugs this might create elsewhere in the application.

 **Routines_controller**